jbirtley88/gremel/README.md

 You somehow need to:

-- find the requests to `/api/foo` which have > 2000ms latency
+- find the requests to `/api/foo` which have > 2000ms latency from the weblog
-- grab the client IP address for that high latency request
+- grab the client IP address for that high latency request from the weblog

+No problem so far, you can do that with a single line of `awk(1)`.

+But here's where it gets tricky:

-- look up which datacenter is handling that IP address
+- you need look up which datacenter is handling each IP address in the Excel file
 - figure out if your hunch is right - i.e. the high latency is associated with only 1 datacenter

 To try to do this by hand would be massively complicated and time-consuming, even if your scripting skills are God-tier.
+Sure, for this example you could export the Excel file to CSV and use a bit of `awk(1)` and `join(1)` but there could be many different data sources in many different formats for the problem at hand.

 Since Gremel allows you to treat structured files as SQLite tables, and uses SQLite SQL syntax, you can do this easily: